Apply today for a fellowship to the 2018 Annual Meeting in Baltimore!

 - Erin Kuykendall, Winterthur Program in American Material Culture

 - Pamela Schwartz, Seton Hall University, Masters of Museum Professions

 Each Fellow receives:

 - Free Annual Meeting registration [including workshops or tours that have a cost]

-- A one year membership in MAAM
+- A one year individual membership in MAAM

-First time Museum professionals (having less than five years of paid experience in the field) and graduate students currently enrolled or having graduated in the last year from a graduate school program in Museum Studies, Museum Education, Public History or a related area of study (e.g. Museum Exhibition) located in the MAAM Region who have not previously attended a MAAM Annual Meeting.
+Emerging museum professionals (having less than five years of paid experience in the field) and graduate students currently enrolled or having graduated in the last year from a graduate school program in Museum Studies, Museum Education, Public History or a related area of study (e.g. Museum Exhibition) located in the MAAM Region who have not previously attended a MAAM Annual Meeting.